uffe/awesome-react-components/readme.md

 # Input Mask

-*Custom text input types.
+<em>Custom text input types.

 I want to be able to arbitrary limit what the user can enter in a text input.

-E.g. I want to be able to enforce the three first characters to be non-digit letters and the following three to be digits.*
+E.g. I want to be able to enforce the three first characters to be non-digit letters and the following three to be digits.</em>

  - [react-text-mask](https://github.com/msafi/text-mask) - Input mask for React, Angular, and vanilla JavaScript.
 Flexible, robust &amp; tiny.